 EFVM® is a low-voltage test method that creates small electrical pulses directed onto the membrane to search for a ground connection.
 A water-tight membrane will isolate the potential difference, while breaches in the membrane will cause an electrical connection to occur.
 Certified inspectors read the directional flow of the current with a potentiometer to locate the point of entry with pinpoint accuracy.
 The EFVM® technicians then complete the test by conducting a visual inspection of all wall junctions, perimeter details, and membrane penetrations.
 All breaches are numbered to allow for repairs by the waterproofers onsite and are retested to confirm watertightness.
 A report follows with picture documentation of every breach and a detailed drawing noting the wire placement and breach locations.
 The EFVM® test is a non-destructive method to accurately test the integrity of waterproofing membranes with green roof overburden.

-Please complete the form below to have a certified technician from International Leak Detection® contact you.
+Please contact us to have a certified technician from International Leak Detection® contact you.